dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/mywords.md

 Some words I have written.
 Recent ones at the top.

++ Words have the power that Money will only dream of.

 + Be grounded in data.
 Follow your heart.

 + Pessimism is lazy.